SoftUni-Internal/interactive-content/EN/00-Introduction-to-Programming/01-Welcome-to-Coding.md

 console.log("Size = " + size);
 console.log("Area = " + size * size);
 ```
-The above program defines a function which holds a sequence of **3 commands** and calls it afterwards:
+The above program defines a function that holds a sequence of **3 commands** and calls it afterward:

 - Declares and assigns a **variable**: `let size = 5`